macadmins/SplashBuddy/README.md

 - Provide status on the software that is currently being installed
 - Display important information

-It currently supports Jamf Pro.
+It currently supports Jamf Pro, Munki and install.log (VPP) as source of informations.
 You're welcome to [contribute](https://github.com/Shufflepuck/SplashBuddy/blob/master/CONTRIBUTING.md) to the project.
 Every little helps.

 ## In action